rslassman/Interactive-Lab-Hub/Lab 2/README.md

 ## Part E.
 ### Modify the barebones clock to make it your own

-Does time have to be linear?
-How do you measure a year?
-[In daylights?
-In midnights?
-In cups of coffee?](https://www.youtube.com/watch?v=wsj15wPpjLY)

-Can you make time interactive?
-You can look in `screen_test.py` for examples for how to use the buttons.

-I created a clock that communicates time based on time of year and time of day.
+Description: I tried to create a clock that communicates time by displaying the time of year and time of day.
 It also provides reminders/recommendations for the user based on the time of day.
-The top button controls the time of year, the bottom button time of day and both buttons together the notice.
+Pressing the top button displays the time of year, pressing the bottom button displays the time of day and pressing both buttons together display the note.

 **We strongly discourage and will reject the results of literal digital or analog clock display.**